UDT-ITF/website/source/api/index.md

 Regardless of how underlying texts are stored and managed, ITF-compliant servers _MUST_ behave as if they were NFC normalised UTF-8 Unicode.
-Character counts and offsets _MUST_ computed in terms of Unicode codepoints, and the texts returned as a result of invoking ITF API's _MUST_ be in that form, unless the _OPTIONAL_ "raw" quality specifier is invoked.
+Character counts and offsets _MUST_ computed in terms of Unicode codepoints, and the texts returned as a result of invoking ITF APIs _MUST_ be in that form, unless the _OPTIONAL_ "raw" quality specifier is invoked.

 > DISCUSSION POINT: Is "raw" quality useful in the context of ITF?
 It may only make
-> sense to allow it for full text retreival.
+> sense to allow it for full text retrieval.
+> > MH: I assume that by 'full text retrieval' you are referring to the raw original underlying file and not the entire text returned by setting fragment to full.

 *ITF Text Resource*
 : An abstract textual work, identified by a unique identifier on an ITF-complaint server.
-An Text Resource may contain just a single text or multiple versions of a work as it has evolved.
+An Text Resource may contain one or more single texts or multiple versions of a work as it has evolved.
 ITF makes no assumptions about the type or level of document that a Text Resource contains.

 *ITF Edition*
 : An ITF Edition is created when an Text Resource is made available for access.
 If the Text Resource is subsequently updated, then it is considered a new Edition.
 In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Editions of a Text Resource.

 *ITF Version*
 : Texts evolve over time through the actions of one or more contributors.
 Text Resources can represent this history by making multiple versions of a text available.
 Versions are identified by labels and, optionally, dates.
-When multiple contributors are active, there may be more than one Version considered active on a particular date.
+When multiple contributors are active, there may be more than one version considered active on a particular date.

 *ITF Mode*
 : It is useful to be able to specify or reference text fragments in terms of the structure of a document rather than just as character offsets from the start of a file.
 Modes describe the different ways that this can be achieved.
-Some modes reflect the physical structure of the source material (e.g. a volume, broken down by page, line and word) while others might reflect semantic structure (e.g. a novel, broken down by chapter, paragraph, sentence and word).
+Some modes reflect the physical structure of the source material (e.g. a volume, broken down by page, line and word) while others might reflect semantic structure (e.g. a novel, broken down by chapter, headers, paragraph, sentence and word).
 Such approaches are more human friendly, map readily to many analytical tools, and are also easier to map between versions of a text.

 > Probably needs considerable expansion